The Amityville Horror (1979 film): Related works

 The film was directly followed by a 1982 prequel, Amityville II: The Possession, and a 1983 sequel, Amityville 3-D. Owing to the film's basis being the historical DeFeo murders, its setting in the real town of Amityville, and the fact that the alleged supernatural events surrounding the Lutz family were publicly recorded, the underlying story elements of the original novel and film have never been subject to copyright restrictions.
 As a result of this, numerous unrelated films incorporating the word "Amityville" into their titles have been made by various production companies in the years since.
 As of 2025, a total of thirty-five such films have been produced, with widely varying degrees of connection to the events depicted in the original 1979 film.

+In September 2025, it was announced that a new Amityville "reimagining" was in the works for Amazon MGM Studios.
+David F. Sandberg, known for Lights Out (2013) and Annabelle: Creation (2017), was set to direct.